marcelauliano/Nord_teaching/Purging_merqury.md

 # Purging and Merqury evaluation

 Ok, today you learned about Purge Dups and purging assemblies.
-You also learned that Hifiasm and other assemblers are not perfect in separating haplotypes of diploid species, and then many times the primary assembly retains haplotigs, and that this redanduncy is not real and must be removed before assemblies are scaffolded.
+You also learned that Hifiasm and other assemblers are not perfect in separating haplotypes of diploid species, which can result in the primary assembly retaining haplotigs, and that this redanduncy is not real and must be removed before assemblies are scaffolded.
 Later, you learned how to evaluate assembly completeness and quality having a look at the shared kmers between the assembly and high-quality reads (eg., as Illumina or PacBio HiFi).
 Now you are going to inspect merqury outputs to evaluate the assembly of *Apodemus sylvaticus* before and after purging.